3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/express/express-views-handlebars.md

 The layout acts as a picture frame for all of our views.
 It's a way to DRY up our code.
 For example, if we want a nav bar or a footer on every page we would include it here.

 The `{{{ body }}}` is where each individual view (depending on the route) will be inserted into the HTML.

+> Take note that there are 3 braces around body instead of 2.
+This signals to handlebars that this is a place holder where our main content should be rendered.

 3. Then in `views/greeting.hbs` add: